mbndr/figlet4go/README.md

 The builtin fonts are built into the `bindata.go` file with the tool [go-bindata](https://github.com/jteeuwen/go-bindata).
 The bash script for building the default font is stored in `tools/` (`go-bindata` must be installed).

 The default font is `standard`.
-These are the builtin fonts
+These are the builtin fonts:

 | Font name | Source                                                     |
 | --------- | ------                                                     |